ragulbalaji/Optical-Localisation-Robotics/README.md

 Each bot also runs its own set of calculations for movement, possibly resulting in collisions and conflicts between individual bots.

-On the other hand, a central server can track the entire play field via a camera and several AR markers, as well as control the movement of each individual bot, reducing cost, complexity and possibility for conflict.
+On the other hand, a central server with GOD VIEW can track the entire play field via a camera and several AR markers, as well as control the movement of each individual bot, reducing cost, complexity and possibility for conflict.

 ## What it does